johnathandonnelly/Is-This-a-Phish/README.md

 A: Yes!
 All the emails are fake and for educational use only.

 **Q: Does the site collect any user data?**<br>
-A: No, except for lesson progress saved in LocalStorage, which can be cleared and viewed through the Settings page.
+A: No. All progress is stored in your LocalStorage, which can be cleared and exported through the Settings page.

 ## 🤝 Contributing